 Teachers: Mrs A Cresswell, Miss L Erro-Castillo.

-In line with the Gloucestershire Agreed Syllabus, students undertake a study of religions and spirituality in the world today.
+Students undertake an exploration of a study of religions and spirituality in the world today, recognising the influence of religious belief and practice in the past, present and future.
 Meaningful questions encourage an exploration of different concepts and perspectives, contributing to their own personal development.
-We aim to help prepare our students for the challenges of the future, and to enable them to discern what is of value within and outside religious traditions.
+We aim to help prepare our students for the world around them and to enable them to discern what is of value within and outside religious traditions.

 In Year 7 students will undertake a study of the main world religions and non-religious perspectives using a thematic approach.
 They will explore how belief and practice is applied in everyday life and the impact on society.
 Students will gain an understanding of the similarities and differences in religious beliefs and values.

-In Year 8 students explore different responses to ultimate questions such as ‘Why is there suffering?’ or ‘Is there life after death?’
+In Year 8 students explore different responses to philosophical questions such as ‘Why is there suffering?’ or ‘Is there a good way to live?’
 Students will develop their understanding of these complex questions and be able to express their own ideas and beliefs.

-All students undertake the Full Course, enabling them to explore the significance and impact of religious beliefs, teachings and practices.
-Students will reflect on fundamental questions and enhance their personal and social development and understanding of different cultures locally, nationally and in the wider world.
+Students opting for GCSE explore the significance and impact of religious beliefs, teachings and practices of two religions; Christianity and Islam.
+Students develop knowledge and critical thinking; reflecting on fundamental questions to enhance their personal and social development.
 They will develop and articulate their own opinions on a range of topics and gain an understanding of religious perspectives.

 Students are able to develop their interest in religion, philosophy & ethics, pursuing a rigorous study of religion and how it relates to the wider world.
 It is a highly regarded academic subject, demanding an enquiring, critical and reflective approach.
 Students will have the opportunity to reflect upon and develop their own values, opinions and attitudes.

-Philosophy: A Study of Philosophical Arguments About the Existence of God (Design, Ontological and Cosmological Arguments, Religious Experience, Atheism), Problems of Evil and Suffering, Miracles, Life After Death and Religious Language.
+Philosophy: A study of Philosophical Arguments About the Existence of God (Design, Ontological and Cosmological Arguments,) Religious Experience, Problems of Evil and Suffering, Miracles, Life After Death and Religious Language.